Each year, “Tax Day” is April 15th & E-File Shuts Down on October 15th.

 When Is the Last Day to File 2014 Taxes?

-The IRS has yet to announce the date Tax Season 2015 will start.
-However, you can plan on the 2015 season to end on April 15, 2015.
+The 2015 season ended on April 15, 2015.
 Regardless of when tax season begins, tax day remains the same each year.

 If you end up requesting an extension on your 2014 taxes, then October 15, 2015 becomes your new deadline.
-This is also the last opportunity to e-file a 2014 return.
+This is also the last opportunity to e-file a 2014 return without penalty fees accruing.

 If You Missed the Last Day to File 2013 Taxes, You can Still Get Caught Up with RapidTax!